glynos/url/README.md

 ## Requirements

-This library has been tested using the following compilers:
+This library has been tested using the following platforms and compilers:

 Linux: